 Develops policies and procedures for certifying clubs;

-Ens records of background checks;
+Ensure the DES maintains records of background checks;

 Reports all criminal allegations involving any Rotary youth activity to Rotary International within 72 hours.

 Humanitarian Service

 District Rotary Foundation Committee (DRFC)

 Purpose:

 The District Rotary Foundation Committee (DRFC) functions under the general policies determined by the Trustees of The Rotary Foundation as outlined in the Rotary Foundation Code of Policies.
 Its purpose is to assist the District Governor in educating, motivating, and inspiring Rotarians to participate in Foundation program and fundraising activities in the District.
 The committee serves as the liaison between The Rotary Foundation and club Rotarians.